Neuroscience students have a variety of research opportunities available to them.

-Senior neuroscience students may pursue an honors thesis, a 2-3 semester independent research project under the guidance of a faculty mentor.
-Many student-faculty research collaborations culminate in a journal publication, a conference presentation, or a presentation during Middlebury's Student Research Symposium in April.
+Senior neuroscience students may pursue an honors thesis, a two-to-three semester independent research project under the guidance of a faculty mentor.
+Many student-faculty research collaborations culminate in journal and conference publications and presentations, or a presentation during Middlebury’s Student Research Symposium in April.

-Students interested in learning more about the research opportunities in neuroscience at Middlebury should consult the neuroscience faculty research page.
+Students interested in learning more about the research opportunities in neuroscience at Middlebury should consult the neuroscience Research Labs.